 Summer Fleet Maintenance: Don’t Miss These Important Checks

 Summer means more travel and traffic as well as seasonally higher fuel costs.
 That means it’s time to make sure your vehicles are ready for the harsh hot weather and the rising costs of fuel.

 Keep check of these maintenance tasks as we move into summer:

 - Ensure that the radiator and coolant are in good shape

 - Make sure the air conditioning system is ship-shape

 Beyond Seasonal Problems For Your Fleet Vehicles

 Spring and summer are the most expensive times of year to own a fleet.
 Each season brings new challenges that can damage vehicles if they aren’t properly addressed.
 In spring, we deal with more potholes and winter weather salt damage than any other time of year, while in summer heat and humidity cause corrosion on metal parts like battery terminals — even when the asset is parked inside a garage!

 With GPS Trackit, you’ll know exactly what’s going on with each one of your vehicles at all times so you can take action before an issue turns into a problem that costs money or downtime for your business.
-To learn more, contact a fleet advisor to get more information about the GPS Trackit solution.

 Read the Latest Service Fleet Tracking News